 calico CNI plugins, the system creates the default pods network

 192.168.0.0/16.
 This subnet is a private address space that is only unique within the cluster and not routable on the internet.
 Although you can customize the

 network.pods.cidrBlocks, the pods network cannot be routable using these CNI plugins.
-For more information, see Configuration Parameters for Provisioning Tanzu Kubernetes Clusters Using the Tanzu Kubernetes Grid Service v1alpha2 API.
+For more information, see TKGS v1alpha2 API for Provisioning Tanzu Kubernetes Clusters.

 The Tanzu Kubernetes Grid Service v1alpha2 API supports routable pod networking using the

 antrea-nsx-routed CNI plugin.
 This network interface is a customized Antrea plugin configured to support routable pod networks for Tanzu Kubernetes clusters.
-In the clsuter spec, the pods CIDR blocks field must be explicitly null so that IP address mangement (IPAM) is handled by the Supervisor Cluster.
+In the cluster specification, the pods CIDR blocks field must be explicitly null so that IP address management (IPAM) is handled by the Supervisor Cluster.

 - Traffic is allowed between a Tanzu Kubernetes cluster pod and a vSphere Pod in the same vSphere Namespace.

 - Traffic is dropped between a Tanzu Kubernetes cluster pod and a vSphere Pod in different vSphere Namespaces.